intel-analytics/ipex-llm/docs/docs/APIdocs/Layers/Recursive-Layers/TensorTree.md

 The given input `content` is a tensor which encodes a constituency parse tree.
 The tensor should have the following structure:

-Each row of the tensor represents a tree node and the row number is node number For each row, except the last column, all other columns represent the children node number of this node.
+Each row of the tensor represents a tree node and the row number is node number.
+For each row, except the last column, all other columns represent the children node number of this node.
 Assume the value of a certain column of the row is not zero, the value `p` means this node has a child whose node number is `p` (lies in the `p`-th)